abdelrahmanalimohamed/abdelrahmanalimohamed/README.md

 ## Summery and About ME
-It's Abdelrahman, A Software Engineer with great passion in Computer Science and new technologies Never stop Learning and Coding
+A Software Engineer with great passion in Computer Science and new technologies Never stop Learning and Coding

 ## Programming Languages Used